lachrist/aran/README.md

 When dynamically analysing a program, it is implicitly assumed that the analysis will conserve the program's behaviour.
 If this is not the case, the analysis might draw erroneous conclusions.
 Behavioural divergences caused by an analysis over the target program are called [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug).
-It is very easy to write an analysis that is not transparent, for instance `advice.primitive = () => "foo";` will drastically alter the behavior of the program under analysis.
+It is very easy to write an analysis that is not transparent, for instance `advice.primitive = () => "foo";` will drastically alter the behaviour of the program under analysis.
 However, Aran introduce Heisenbugs by itself as well:

 * *Performance Overhead*: